Understanding Adam’s Decolonial and Social Justice Framework in Field Education

 Framework to understand.

-A bit more how I unpack the coloniality and the understanding of it, maybe in relation to social justice.
+A bit more how I unpack decoloniality and the understanding of it, maybe in relation to social justice.

-So I draw on like the colonial frameworks and social justice frameworks, so decolonial frameworks from more the global S that focus on, like dismantling the sources that have caused injustices and then social justice frameworks that were more developed in the global N that that have taken either.
+So I draw on like the decoloniall frameworks and social justice frameworks, so decolonial frameworks from more the global South that focus on, like dismantling the sources that have caused injustices and then social justice frameworks that were more developed in the global North that that have taken either.

-Which is normally when people talk about justice, they normally 1st jump to this looking at access and use issues looking at resource infrastructure, socioeconomic injustices.
+Which is normally when people talk about justice, they normally first jump to this looking at access and use issues looking at resource infrastructure, socioeconomic injustices.
 And then we look at the political and geopolitical injustices.
-So this, like Maldonado, Torres emphasized, could be the how.
+So this, like Maldonado Torres emphasised, could be the how.

 The power dynamics basically that underlie different race, class, sexual, gender, geographic or spiritual hierarchies, so that those are the lenses of analysis that I use to tackle the space.
 And I think what's really useful is once you have the words to describe.